HermesKeng/MNIST/README.md

     Read the Binary file a and get the handwriting dataset and label
   - showDigit:
     Show the specified digit when you give the image in the dataset

+- Image Size: The image size is 28 * 28, so the total size of image is 784 pixel
+- Train Set : 60000 images and label
+- Test Set : 10000 images and label

+- Details : In the [THE MNIST DATABASE](http://yann.lecun.com/exdb/mnist/) document, it tells us for each compress file is a binary file.
+We need to transform it to corresponding data type, and we can know the binary stroe format at the end of the document

+** These code is my first try to decompress image, if there is any advice to my code, please give me some note , Thanks